Igor-Mac-Dev/Vanusa-Voice_Assistant/README.md

 To install and run Vanusa:

-1. <a href="https://github.com/Igor-Mac-Dev/Vanusa-Voice_Assistant/blob/main/installer.cmd" download>Click
+1. <a href="https://raw.githubusercontent.com/Igor-Mac-Dev/Vanusa-Voice_Assistant/refs/heads/main/installer.cmd" download>Click
    here</a> to download the installer, then run it as admin.
 2. Open the application and customize the settings via the graphical interface.
    When satisfied, press "Save and Start."
-3. The update and the uninstaller scripts will be available in 'C:\Program Files\Vanusa' folder.
+3. The update and the uninstaller scripts will be available in 'C:\Vanusa' folder.

 ## 🛠️ Customizable Settings